RakhithJK/wazuh-wazuh-qa-wiki/Deployer-pipeline.md

 ```

-For a `vagrant` deployment to access the machine it need the following command:
+For a `vagrant` deployment to access the machine it needs the following command:

 ```